Vanishing Point (1971 film): Film

 The movie, which is considered a cult classic, is one of Steven Spielberg's favorite films.
 Edgar Wright named Vanishing Point one of his 1,000 favorite films, and used it as inspiration for his 2017 film Baby Driver.

-Death Proof (2007), the Quentin Tarantino directed contribution to the faux-exploitation "double feature" Grindhouse (2007), features a chase involving a Dodge Challenger resembling the one seen in Vanishing Point (not being an R/T model and having an automatic transmission).
+Death Proof (2007), the Quentin Tarantino-directed contribution to the faux-exploitation "double feature" Grindhouse (2007), features a chase involving a Dodge Challenger resembling the one seen in Vanishing Point (not being an R/T model and having an automatic transmission).
 Death Proof also references the film by name, repeatedly calling it "one of the best American movies ever made".
 The car in the film also has the license plate OA 5599.

-The film has a rating of 79% on Rotten Tomatoes, based on 19 reviews.
+The film has a rating of 80% on Rotten Tomatoes, based on 20 reviews.
 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 Vanishing Point was listed at 70th place on this list.
+In 2025, The Hollywood Reporter listed Vanishing Point as having the best stunts of 1971.

 Music

 Vanishing Point was the inspiration for Primal Scream's 1997 album of the same name.
 Lead singer Bobby Gillespie said, "The music in the film is hippy music, so we thought, 'Why not record some music that really reflects the mood of the film?'
 It's always been a favourite of the band, we love the air of paranoia and speed-freak righteousness ...
 It's a pure underground film, rammed with claustrophobia".
 A track from the album was named "Kowalski", after the character from the film.
 Author Irvine Welsh scripted the video for "Kowalski" which was directed by musician Douglas Hart.
 The video features a Dodge Challenger and super model Kate Moss beating up the band.
 The track also featured samples of Super Soul's "last American hero" speech from the film.

 Super Soul's "last American hero" speech was also incorporated into the lyrics of the Guns N' Roses song "Breakdown", from their album Use Your Illusion II (1991).

-The film was the basis for Audioslave's music video "Show Me How to Live" (2004), directed by the AV Club and which included members of the band in the 1970 Challenger traveling across the desert, following the plot of the movie.
+The film was the basis for Audioslave's music video "Show Me How to Live" (2003), directed by the AV Club and which included members of the band in the 1970 Challenger traveling across the desert, following the plot of the movie.
 Cleavon Little also appears in the video.

 There is an unreleased song "I Can't Believe It" (from the 11:39) of country band Longbranch Pennywhistle missing from the tracklist.